Gain Therapeutics, Inc. (NASDAQ:GANX) CEO Eric I. Richman Buys 4,000 Shares

-Gain Therapeutics, Inc. (NASDAQ:GANX – Get Rating) CEO Eric I. Richman purchased 4,000 shares of the business’s stock in a transaction that occurred on Thursday, May 19th.
-The stock was bought at an average cost of $2.71 per share, for a total transaction of $10,840.00.
-Following the acquisition, the chief executive officer now owns 205,991 shares in the company, valued at approximately $558,235.61.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+Gain Therapeutics, Inc. (NASDAQ:GANX – Get Rating) CEO Eric I. Richman acquired 4,000 shares of the business’s stock in a transaction on Thursday, May 19th.
+The shares were purchased at an average cost of $2.71 per share, for a total transaction of $10,840.00.
+Following the completion of the acquisition, the chief executive officer now directly owns 205,991 shares in the company, valued at $558,235.61.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.

-Gain Therapeutics (NASDAQ:GANX – Get Rating) last issued its quarterly earnings results on Monday, May 16th.
-The company reported ($0.28) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.34) by $0.06.
+Gain Therapeutics (NASDAQ:GANX – Get Rating) last announced its earnings results on Monday, May 16th.
+The company reported ($0.28) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.34) by $0.06.
 Gain Therapeutics had a negative return on equity of 40.43% and a negative net margin of 7,212.75%.
-The company had revenue of $0.05 million for the quarter, compared to analysts’ expectations of $0.06 million.
-Analysts forecast that Gain Therapeutics, Inc. will post -1.33 earnings per share for the current year.
+The business had revenue of $0.05 million for the quarter, compared to analysts’ expectations of $0.06 million.
+As a group, analysts forecast that Gain Therapeutics, Inc. will post -1.33 earnings per share for the current fiscal year.

-Several hedge funds have recently modified their holdings of GANX.
-Millennium Management LLC increased its position in shares of Gain Therapeutics by 66.2% during the 2nd quarter.
-Millennium Management LLC now owns 23,878 shares of the company’s stock valued at $239,000 after purchasing an additional 9,511 shares during the period.
-Veritable L.P. acquired a new position in shares of Gain Therapeutics in the 3rd quarter worth $187,000.
-UBS Group AG grew its holdings in shares of Gain Therapeutics by 64.4% in the 3rd quarter.
-UBS Group AG now owns 6,740 shares of the company’s stock worth $51,000 after acquiring an additional 2,640 shares during the last quarter.
-Telemetry Investments L.L.C. grew its holdings in shares of Gain Therapeutics by 217.7% in the 3rd quarter.
-Telemetry Investments L.L.C. now owns 96,232 shares of the company’s stock worth $716,000 after acquiring an additional 65,939 shares during the last quarter.
-Finally, CM Management LLC grew its holdings in shares of Gain Therapeutics by 39.9% in the 4th quarter.
-CM Management LLC now owns 90,000 shares of the company’s stock worth $489,000 after acquiring an additional 25,673 shares during the last quarter.
-Institutional investors own 8.89% of the company’s stock.
+A number of brokerages recently issued reports on GANX.
+B. Riley lowered their price objective on Gain Therapeutics from $16.00 to $11.00 in a research note on Monday.
+Zacks Investment Research raised Gain Therapeutics from a “sell” rating to a “hold” rating in a report on Tuesday, February 1st.
+Finally, HC Wainwright started coverage on Gain Therapeutics in a report on Tuesday, March 29th.
+They set a “buy” rating and a $12.00 price objective for the company.

 Gain Therapeutics, Inc, a biotechnology company, engages in developing various therapies to treat diseases caused by protein misfolding.
 It focuses on rare genetic diseases and neurological disorders.
 The company uses its Site-Directed Enzyme Enhancement Therapy platform to discover allosteric sites on misfolded proteins and identify proprietary small molecules that bind these sites, restore protein folding, and treat disease.